 A – Buyer beware!
 Several are very effective, researched and reputable.
 After only a few minutes on the internet, looking in many stores or pharmacies; you will see dozens of appliances advertised for snoring problems.
 Some even say they will treat mild sleep apnea!
 They cost anywhere from $29 - $199.
 These are not the appliances recognized to effectively treat Sleep Disordered Breathing (simple snoring, upper airway resistance and sleep apnea) by the leading authorities in medical research and teaching; and organizations such as the Canadian and American Thoracic Society and the American Academy of Sleep Medicine.
 In addition there are over 40 custom made dental sleep appliances marketed to the dental profession.
 The majority of these have little or no research published in peer reviewed medical/dental journals.
 Ask your dentist/provider what research has been done using the appliance(s) they use.

-A – The appliance is custom designed to your mouth and research shows most patients find it is comfortable to wear.
+A – The appliance is custom designed to your mouth.
+Research shows after 1-2 week adjustment period 1, 2, most patients find it is comfortable to wear.
 It is like a sports mouth guard.
-Some patients tell us they forget they are even wearing the appliance.

-A – Research confirms that recognized custom appliances have a low incidence of side effects.
+A – All patients are warned about minor tooth or bite shifting.
+Research confirms that recognized custom appliances have a low incidence of side effects 3, 4.
 We also give every patient instruction about cleaning the appliance, proper use and care.
 It is similar to grinding/TMJ appliances that are commonly worn at night by millions of people.
 If a filling were to fall out it or tooth break; it would be due to the tooth’s faulty nature not problems caused by the dental appliance.
-All patients are warned about minor tooth or bite shifting.

 A – No. All the materials are developed by specialists in this field and are used worldwide.
 The materials are carefully tested for optimum health and function.
-Appliances are commonly used in a number of dental applications.
+Appliances are commonly used in a number of dental applications an FDA approved.

 A – No. Most patients usually start with an easy to administer, convenient and comfortable test conducted in your home.
 Some jurisdictions require a more comprehensive test done at a hospital or private lab.
 Check with the office nearest you.
 If you have a number of other health issues (hypertension, heart attack, diabetes, depression, lung disease, etc.) and you are not under the care of a Sleep Specialist or Respirologist, we may advise a referral to one.